 I am literally a Kazama bias, that’s why I picked his route to play last.
-He is arrogant, selfish, and judgmental towards humans, the perfect husbando! (laughs).
-Again, just like his role in Kyoto Winds, Kazama can either be your enemy or your ally in the game depending on who’s route you’re at.
+He is arrogant, selfish, and judgmental towards humans.
+Ah yes, the perfect husbando! (laughs).
+Again, just like his role in Kyoto Winds, Kazama can either be your enemy or your ally in the game depending on whose route you’re playing.
 In Edo Blossoms, he becomes Chizuru’s bodyguard as she journeys following the tracks of the Shinsengumi.
 He may not be upfront with his feelings towards the heroine, but you can clearly tell that his actions are genuinely all for her well being.
 It was such a treat seeing Kazama’s changed nature towards Chizuru.
-Like how he always ask her first, what her plan is and what she wants to do.
-I also enjoyed their couple banters with each other like how Chizuru calls him out when he had too much sake to drink. (´▽ `) It was cute to witness their relationship blossoming as they spend more time together.
-Plus, this is the only route where you can see Amagiri giving love advises and epic wingman talks to the heroine. lol
+Like how he’s always asking her first what she wants, and what she plans to do.
+I also enjoyed their couple banters with each other like how Chizuru calls him out when he’s had too much sake to drink. (´▽ `) It was cute to witness their relationship blossoming as they spend more time together.
+Plus, this is the only route where you can see Amagiri giving love advises, and epic wingman talks to the heroine. lol

 Kissing CG: YES

 Will I enjoy Edo Blossoms, even if I haven’t played Kyoto Winds?